Usage

 - Score — importance scoring based on relevance and frequency

-- Reflect — identify patterns across related memories
+- Reflect — identify patterns across related memories, extract higher-order lessons

 - Link — connect related memories in the knowledge graph